Aveygo/AstroSleuth/results/against_blurx.md

 ## Denoising
 Denoising is a little more difficult to judge.
 This is because I had to turn off YR/CB upsampling for a decent result, displaying NEXT's biggest flaw; color matching.
 While I think the "per-pixel" quality is better, NoiseX is certainly more faithful to the original.
-Only AstroSleuthV1 was able to perform in a similar manner to NoiseX within my suite.
+Only AstroSleuthV1 was able to perform the most similar manner to NoiseX within my suite.

-One theortical solution is this is to use V1's YR/CB color channels and combine them into NEXT's luminance for the most optimal result, but again, this is a band aid fix on a fundamental problem of NEXT.
+One theortical solution is this is to use V1's YR/CB color channels and combine them into NEXT's luminance for the most optimal result, but again, this is a band aid fix on a unfortunately fundamental problem of NEXT.

+**[2023/3/4] Note: fixed the color bug substantially by switching to a better detail condition embeddings**

 | Original  | RC-Astro  | AstroNEXT |
 | --- | --- | --- |